 - Please include a basic CV with your employment history and education

-- Please also include a letter to me describing why you think you would be good at the primary role and what other areas you think that you could contributing to.
+- Please also include a letter describing why you think you would be good at the primary role and what other areas you think that you could contribute to.

-Please send your application to email@example.com with the subject heading Support Position Application.
+Please send your application to email@example.com with the subject heading Oxford Support Position Application.

-We are aiming to fill this position as soon as possible, but finding the right person is more important than the timing.
+We are aiming to fill this position over the next couple of months, but finding the right person is more important than the timing.